magento/devdocs/guides/v2.1/extension-dev-guide/routing.md

 ---
 group: extension-dev-guide
-subgroup: 99_Module Development
 title: Routing
-menu_title: Routing
-menu_order: 11
 version: 2.1
 github_link: extension-dev-guide/routing.md
-redirect_from: /guides/v1.0/extension-dev-guide/routing.html
 ---

 In the Magento system, a {% glossarytooltip a05c59d3-77b9-47d0-92a1-2cbffe3f8622 %}URL{% endglossarytooltip %} has the following format:

 `<area front name>/<VendorName>/<ModuleName>/<controller name>/<action name>`

 `<area front name>` indicates it is at the "front" of the URL.
 (The _area name_ is used internally to refer to the area in configuration files.
 Magento provides areas such as `frontend` for the storefront and `adminhtml` for the administration area.)

 To assign a URL to a corresponding controller and action, use the router class.